lgbennetts/AAS-MSDS0-2021/README.md

 ## News

-**12/05/2022: Please register for the conference using the form on the link at the bottom of the page.**
+**12/05/2022: Please register for the conference by Sunday 22nd May using the form on the link at the bottom of the page.**

 **27/04/2022: The rescheduled conference will be held on Monday 4th and Tuesday 5th July 2022.** More information to follow.